Payum/Payum/docs/paypal/express-checkout/get-it-started.md

-# Get it started.
+# Paypal Express Checkout.
+Get it started.
 Paypal ExpressCheckout.

 In this chapter we are going to talk about the most common task: purchase of a product using [Paypal ExpressCheckout](https://www.paypal.com/webapps/mpp/express-checkout).
 We assume you already read basic [get it started](../../get-it-started.md).